pratiklotia/SDN-Firewall/README.md

+Task:
+Layer 4 firewall using Ryu as your controller.
+This firewall should allow TCP traffic based on 4 tuples (src_ip, dst_ip, src_port, dst_port) that you provide as an input via a csv or a config file pre-defined within the firewall application.
+Allowing only TCP traffic is a condition you should not overlook.
+To modify the firewall rules, the config file has to be edited and the ryu firewall app has to be restarted.
+The firewall app code does not have to be edited for a change in firewall rules.
+Only tcp should be blocked, udp and icmp should be able to pass through.

+Solution:

 Procedure to run the code: (please ensure internet connectivity and connectivity between the Ryu & Mininet VM before starting the procedure).
 1. Paste the configuration file named ‘Allowance.csv’ in the Ryu VM’s /home/sdn/ directory.